Wichtige Views

 The segment is taken offline when all transactions are complete.

-end, the rollback segment will be marked as 'PENDING OFFLINE'.
-The rollback segment
+pending transactions end, the rollback segment will be marked as 'PENDING OFFLINE'.
+The

-data in the database.
-A transaction can only be assigned to one rollback segment,
+are made to data in the database.
+A transaction can only be assigned to one rollback

-however a rollback segment can store images for multiple concurrent transactions.
+segment, however a rollback segment can store images for multiple concurrent

 Private rollback segments are acquired by an instance when they are named in the